Campinas: Geography

-The area of the city, according to the Brazilian Institute of Geography and Statistics, is 795.697 km2; 238.3230 km2 of this is the urban area and 557.334 km2 remaining constitute greater Campinas.
+According to the Brazilian Institute of Geography and Statistics the area of the municipality is 795.697 km2, 238.3230 km2 of which urban area.
 It is located at 22°54′21″S, 47°03′39″W and is at a distance of 96 km northwest of São Paulo.
 Its neighboring cities are Paulínia, Jaguariúna and Pedreira, north; Morungaba, Itatiba and Valinhos in the east; Itupeva, Indaiatuba and Monte Mor, south, and Hortolândia in the west.

 Ecology

 Most of the original vegetation of the city was largely eliminated.
 Like 13 other municipalities in the metropolitan region of Campinas, the city is subject to some environmental stress, and Campinas is considered one of the areas liable to flooding and silting; it now has less than 5% of vegetation cover in total area.

 Trying to reverse this situation, several projects have been and are being conducted and planned, such as building corridors, and the regulation of the Management Plan of Environmental Preservation Area (APA) in Campinas.
 There are also several environmental projects to combat the destruction of riparian forests located along the banks of the Atibaia river, which has a high level of pollution.
 Today, Campinas houses the area of relevant ecological interest (ARIE) Mata de Santa Genebra, 251 acre, established in 1985 by the city of Campinas' Fundação José Pedro de Oliveira and regulated by the Brazilian Environment and Renewable Natural Resources Institute (IBAMA).
 This is the now second-largest urban forest of Brazil, behind only the Tijuca Forest, in Rio de Janeiro.

-The city also has smaller urban forest groves and reserve parks, such as the Bosque dos Jequitibas (installed in 1881), the Bosque dos Italianos (transl.
-Italian's Grove), the Bosque dos Alemães (transl.
-German's Grove), Guarantã's Park, as well as the larger Parque Portugal (Taquaral Lagoon, transl.
-Park and Lagoon of Bamboos), "Dom Bosco" Ecological Park and Monsenhor "Emílio José Salim" Ecological Park.
+The city also has smaller urban forest groves and reserve parks, such as Bosque dos Jequitibas (installed in 1881), Bosque dos Italianos (lit.
+'Italian's Groove'), Bosque dos Alemães (lit.
+'German's Groove'), Parque dos Guarantãs, as well as the larger Parque Portugal (best known locally as Lagoa do Taquaral - lit.
+'Bamboo Grove Lagoon'), Parque Ecológico Monsenhor "Emílio José Salim" and Parque Ecológico "Dom Bosco".